Topics Map > Administrators

 - What if I do not want an account automapped?

-Automapping is a feature in Outlook 2013 and 2016 for Windows that automatically loads any account that the configured account within the Outlook profile has full-mailbox permissions to.
+Automapping is a feature in Outlook for Windows that automatically loads/subscribes to any account that the configured account within the Outlook profile has full-mailbox permissions to.

 In this example, 'mesdjian' has full-mailbox permissions to "Bucky Badger" and PCS Support-O365 accounts.
 To view the contents of each of these accounts, expand the folder listing by clicking on the right-arrow next to the account.